hermiter: R package for Sequential Nonparametric Estimation: Related work

 Several algorithms exist for estimating quantiles in a sequential (one-pass) manner.
 These algorithms can be differentiated into two broad categories.
 The first category is comprised of those algorithms that directly approximate arbitrary empirical quantiles of a set of numeric values using sub-linear memory.
-Here, the empirical p-quantile is defined as $x_{(\lfloor pn \rfloor)}$ for $n$ observations.
+Here, the empirical p-quantile is defined as $x_{(\lceil pn \rceil)}$ for $n$ observations, where $x_{(i)}, \, i \in 1,\dots n$, are the observations sorted in ascending order.
+No particular data generating process is presupposed.
 These algorithms provide either deterministic or probabilistic guarantees on the rank error of approximate sample quantiles and have space requirements that grow with required accuracy and potentially also with the number of observations.
 Noteworthy algorithms in this category include those due to \cite{greenwald2001space} and \cite{karnin2016optimal}.
 For recent reviews of algorithms of this type see \cite{greenwald2016quantiles}, \cite{luo2016quantiles} and \cite{chen2020survey}.
-In comparison to these algorithms, the Hermite series based estimators introduced in \cite{stephanou2017sequential} have fixed i.e. $O(1)$ space requirements, but do not provide explicit guarantees on rank error accuracy in estimating sample quantiles.
-Rank error accuracy is but one choice of quality metric however and it has been noted that controlling rank error accuracy does not preclude arbitrarily large relative error (for heavily skewed, or heavy tailed data), \cite{masson2019ddsketch}.
-In \cite{masson2019ddsketch}, an algorithm providing relative error accuracy guarantees for estimating sample quantiles (with space requirements that grow with accuracy) is proposed to address this (see also \cite{epicoco2020uddsketch} for an enhancement of this algorithm).
+Rank error accuracy is but one choice of quality metric however and it has been noted that controlling rank error accuracy does not preclude arbitrarily large relative error (for heavily skewed, or heavy tailed data) as per \cite{masson2019ddsketch}.
+In \cite{masson2019ddsketch} an algorithm providing relative error accuracy guarantees for estimating sample quantiles (with space requirements that grow with accuracy) is proposed to address this (see also \cite{epicoco2020uddsketch} for an enhancement of this algorithm).
 It is also worth noting that many of the aforementioned algorithms cannot be used to form dynamic quantile estimates based on a recent subset of observations since they are insertion-only algorithms.
+Here insertion-only means that the estimates can only be updated with new observations in an online manner, but previous observations cannot be removed in such a manner.
 Exceptions include those algorithms that also allow deletion operations and use turnstile semantics to maintain an estimate over a sliding window.
-These algorithms include the Dyadic Count-Sketch, \cite{luo2016quantiles}, for example.
+These algorithms include the Dyadic Count-Sketch \citep{luo2016quantiles} for example.
 Such algorithms assume a fixed universe of potential values for the values being analyzed and typically have higher space and update time complexity than insertion-only algorithms.
 See also \cite{zhao2021kll} for recent developments using a bounded deletion model.
-By contrast, the Hermite series based algorithms facilitate online quantile estimation in non-stationary settings with small and constant i.e. O(1) memory requirements, a distinct advantage over the aforementioned turnstile algorithms.